YenHungLai/portfolio_v2/README.md

 # My Developer Portfolio

-A place to view my resume and to showcase the projects I built.
+A place to view my projects and resume.

 # Built with
 - HTML